 The committee functions in terms of defined terms of reference, approved by the board in 2015 and reviewed annually, and an approved detailed annual work plan.
 The committee reviews, monitors, advises on and makes recommendations regarding the effective management of the risks and opportunities that guide the strategic direction of the company.
 It also monitors and reviews the development and implementation of appropriate policy, plans and systems to ensure business performance within defined risk appetite and tolerance limits.

 Composition and committee meetings

-Attendance of committee members at the meetings of the committee in the year is listed in the directorate and executive committee of this integrated annual report.
+Attendance of committee members at the meetings of the committee in the year is listed in the directorate and executive committee section of this integrated annual report.

 Fees paid to the committee members are reflected in the report of the remuneration committee and the proposed fees for 2018 are detailed in special resolution 3.1 in the notice of the annual general meeting.

-On behalf of the nomination committee
+On behalf of the risk committee

 23 March 2018